How To Prepare for UPSC IAS 2020 - Check IAS Preparation Tips Here

-Develop a warrior mindset to qualify UPSC civil services exam 2020.
+On how to start UPSC preparation from zero level candidates needs to develop a warrior-like mindset to qualify UPSC civil services exam 2020.
 A warrior is completely focused, energetic, disciplined, proactive and aggressive.
 There is no half-preparation or half-hearted efforts in UPSC IAS preparation 2020.
-You have to fully commit yourself to win this battle, otherwise you will be killed by better warriors.
+You have to fully commit yourself to win this battle, otherwise, you will be killed by better warriors.
 So, straighten your back, pull up your strength and get ready to fight. check the IAS exam preparation tips 2020-

 IAS Exam Preparation Tip 1- Make a Study Plan

-Make a study time-table to manage your UPSC IAS preparation 2020.
+Make a study time-table for UPSC preparation 2020

-The syllabus is vast and you must take care that you give adequate time to all subjects and topics and not ignore any important topic.
+The syllabus is vast and you must take care that you give adequate time to all subjects and topics and not ignore any important topic for UPSC 2020 preparation.

 When you set deadlines, you will be able to work more efficiently and complete your UPSC IAS 2020 preparation and syllabus in time.

-A planned time-table will give you more clarity on how you will complete your UPSC IAS preparation 2020 - how fast you need to be, how much time you have for a particular topic/subject, how much syllabus remains to be covered.
-It will allow you to plan your time effectively.
+A planned IAS preparation time-table will give you more clarity on how you will complete your UPSC IAS preparation 2020 - how fast you need to be, how much time you have for a particular topic/subject, how much syllabus remains to be covered.
+It will allow you to plan your IAS preparation time effectively.

-Make a time-table that you can follow.
+Make an IAS preparation time-table that you can follow.
 Do not make a very restricted time-table that you may not be able to follow after some time.
 Keep some free time for yourself.